SoloRu Modifications

 • Single-stage brake booster

-• Porterfield R4-S pads/shoes
+• Porterfield R4-S pads in rear

 • Brake vacuum reservoir: This will come in handy since I've been frustrated more than a few times by having my power brakes cut out on me after lots of left-foot-braking without releasing the gas pedal, like in extended slaloms.